fschur/Standard-Simplex-Method-In-R/README.md

 # Standard Simplex Method
-Implementation of the Standard Simplex Method in R.
+Implementation of the Standard Simplex Method in R for standard equality form.